 19 Aug Google’s mobile-first update

-September 2020 – the month all SEO fans know – when Google’s indexing transition goes from desktop to mobile-first indexing, as stated in their announcement back in March.
-Seems like decades ago, right?
+September 2020 – the month all SEO fans prepared for – was the month that Google’s indexing transition was meant to switch from desktop to mobile-first indexing, as stated in their announcement back in March.
+Seems like years ago, right?

 This basically means Google will predominantly use the mobile version of your content for ranking and indexing rather than the desktop version as being the default for indexing.